S Korea signs $2.25 billion deal with Russia nuclear company | Headlines

 - Country:

-South Korea has signed a 3 trillion won ($2.25 billion) deal with a Russian state-run nuclear energy company to provide components for Egypt's first nuclear power plant.
+South Korea has signed a 3 trillion won ($2.25 billion) contract with a Russian state-run nuclear energy company to provide components and construct turbine buildings for Egypt's first nuclear power plant, officials said Thursday.

+The South Koreans hailed the deal as a triumph for their nuclear power industry, although it made for awkward optics as their American allies push an economic pressure campaign to isolate Russia over its war on Ukraine.

+South Korean officials said the United States was consulted in advance about the deal and that the technologies being supplied by Seoul for the project would not clash with international sanctions against Russia.

-South Korea's government said Thursday the contract between the state-run Korea Hydro and Nuclear Power and ASE requires the South Koreans to provide turbine-related equipment and construction work for the plant being built in Dabaa, about 130 km (80 miles) northwest of Cairo on the Mediterranean coast.
+According to South Korea's presidential office and trade ministry, the state-run Korea Hydro and Nuclear Power was subcontracted by Russia's Atomstroyexport to provide certain materials and equipment and construct turbine buildings and other structures at the plant being built in Dabaa.
+The Mediterranean coastal town is about 130 km (80 miles) northwest of Cairo.

-South Korea has been participating in economic pressure campaign against Russia orchestrated by the Biden administration, ending transactions with Russia's central bank and sovereign wealth funds and banning the exports of strategic materials to Russia.
+Atomstroyexport, also called ASE, is a subsidiary of Rosatom, a state-owned Russian nuclear conglomerate.
+The company has a contract with Egypt to deliver four 1,200 megawatt reactors through 2030.
+Korea Hydro and Nuclear Power's part of project is from 2023 to 2029.

-Choi did not specify how the crisis in Ukraine and the sanctions on Moscow caused difficulties for the negotiations between Korea Hydro and Nuclear Power and ASE, which has a contract with Egypt to build four 1,200 megawatt reactors.
+Neither Choi nor officials from South Korea's trade ministry elaborated on how the crisis in Ukraine and the sanctions on Moscow affected the negotiations between Korea Hydro and Nuclear Power and ASE.

-"Any kind of issue can be met by various uncertainties, but those have all been resolved as of now, and that's why we were able to finalize the agreement," Choi said.
+"Any kind of issue can be met by various uncertainties, but those have all been resolved as of now, and that's why we were able to finalize the agreement," he said.

-Korea Hydro and Nuclear Power had been engaging in negotiations with ASE as the preferred bidder for the turbine-related project since December, before Russia's invasion of Ukraine in February this year.
+Korea Hydro and Nuclear Power had been engaging in negotiations with ASE as the preferred bidder for the turbine-related project since December, before Russia's invasion of Ukraine in late February.

+Go Myong-hyun, a senior analyst at Seoul's Asan Institute for Policy Studies, said the deal wouldn't have been possible without an export approval by the United States as the components provided by Korea Hydro and Nuclear Power likely include US-originated technology.

+Current sanctions against Moscow also do not include specific restrictions related to nuclear energy and the Biden administration would have no interest in disrupting a crucial project for Egypt, which it sees as a key partner in the region, Go said.

+While South Korea's involvement in the Dabaa project wouldn't immediately be a problem between the allies if the Americans signed off on it, things could change depending on how Russia's war on Ukraine goes and whether Washington expands its export controls against Moscow, Go said.

-Yoon's office said the participation in the Dabaa project is the country's biggest export of nuclear power technology since 2009, when a South Korean-led consortium won a $20 billion contract to build nuclear power reactors in the United Arab Emirates.
+Yoon's office said the Dabaa project is South Korea's biggest export of nuclear power technology since 2009, when a South Korean-led consortium won a $20 billion contract to build nuclear power reactors in the United Arab Emirates.

 Yoon in a statement on Facebook said the deal reaffirms South Korea's "advanced technology and safeness and strong supply chains" in the nuclear power industry.
 His government has set a goal of exporting 10 nuclear power reactors by 2030.